RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 ![3×3 image with bilinear interpolation](./3x3-interpolation.svg)

 Consequently, one bilinear kernel is not sufficient.
-To get samples for a one pixel cell, we need to consider 4 bilinear kernels derived from the 3×3 neighborhood of the pixel.
-More precisely, only the part of each kernel that intersects the pixel cell is to be considered.
-Each intersection is exactly one quadrant of a kernel, so the full pixel cell is covered by the 4 quadrants (Q1-Q4) from the 4 kernels.
+We need to consider the 4 bilinear kernels in the 3×3 neighborhood around the pixel.
+And of these 4 kernels, only the parts that intersect the pixel cell are relevant.
+Each intersection is exactly one quadrant of a kernel, so the full pixel cell is covered by 4 quadrants (Q1-Q4) from the 4 kernels.

 ![3×3 image with 4 quadrants for the center pixel](./3x3-quadrants.svg)